phrafsanjani/task-manager/README.md

 # Task Manager
 The goal of this program is managing and assigning tasks to employees of an organization.
-Project details is as follows:
+Project details are as follows:
 ## Features
 + The program must be always ready to get commands from the user.
 + `today` command: shows today's tasks.
 + `month` command: shows current month's tasks.
-+ `add task` command: gets a new task from the user(name of the task, beginning and ending dates of the task in the form `dd-mm hh:mm`) and saves it in the file.
++ `add task` command: gets a new task from the user(name of the task, beginning and ending dates and times of the task in the form `dd-mm hh:mm`) and saves it in the file.
 + `find time` command: gets a time in the form `hh:mm` and finds an empty interval with the input length in the current month, the empty intervals that are closer to the current date are the first prorities.
 If there were no empty